 Ignore non-optional labels in types.
 Labels cannot be used in

 - -o exec-file

-Specify the name of the output file produced by the linker.
+Specify the name of the output file produced by the compiler.
 The

-the -a option is given, specify the name of the library produced.
+Windows.
+If the -a option is given, specify the name of the library

-If the -output-obj option is given, specify the name of the output
+produced.
+If the -pack option is given, specify the name of the

 Cause the linker to produce a C object file instead of a bytecode